filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 This flag passes `--enable-widechar` configure option.
 If `ncurses` flag is also set `--with-ncursesw` will be used instead of `--with-ncurses`.
 This flag enables "wide" character set support (aka multibyte, aka UTF-8).
 Commands like `dmesg`, `more` and others will benefit from this flag.

 It can be safely disabled on systems that are only ever deal with English language.

+### verify-sig
+Decompress the upstream source code tarball and perform upstream signature verification before extracting it and building the package.

+It is safe to disable this flag.